View Document Text

 various unaffiliated insurance companies, as disclosed in each representative’s Form ADV Part 2B supplement.
 CAP

-by the compensation received, rather than solely based on the client’s needs.
-To address this conflict, CAP fully
+the compensation received, rather than solely based on the Client’s needs.
+To address this conflict, CAP fully discloses

-discloses when a transaction will result in additional compensation to CAP or its representatives.
-Please note that
+when a transaction will result in additional compensation to CAP or its representatives.
+Please note that you are never

 CAP shares common ownership with Steward Alts, LLC, which serves as the general partner of the Fund that may be